Michael Flynn: Contacts with the Russian ambassador

 Flynn's history with Russian ambassador Sergey Kislyak dated to 2013; they met when Kislyak coordinated Flynn's trip to Moscow for Flynn's work with the Defense Intelligence Agency.

-On November 30, 2016, Flynn joined a meeting between Trump's son-in-law and adviser Jared Kushner and Kislyak at Trump Tower.
+On 30 November 2016, Flynn joined a meeting between Trump's son-in-law and adviser Jared Kushner and Kislyak at Trump Tower.
 U.S. intelligence agencies intercepted Kislyak's report to Russian officials about the meeting.
 Kislyak wanted Russian generals to discuss the topic of American policy in Syria with the Trump transition team on a secure channel; however, Flynn said the Trump transition team did not possess such channels in their offices.
 Kushner wanted to use secure channels at the Russian embassy, but Kislyak declined.

 Flynn and Kislyak then spoke by phone several times in late December and January.
 On behalf of the Israeli government, Trump and his transition team called several foreign governments, urging them to oppose or delay a United Nations Security Council resolution condemning Israeli settlements in Palestine.
-Flynn was tasked by Kushner with talking to Kislyak about this, and they spoke on December 22 and 23.
+Flynn was tasked by Kushner with talking to Kislyak about this, and they spoke on 22 and 23 December.
 Russia ultimately chose not to oppose the resolution.

-On December 29, President Obama announced that in response to the Russian government's interference in the 2016 U.S. presidential campaign, the United States would take retaliatory measures, including the expulsion of 35 suspected Russian intelligence agents.
-Trump and his transition team feared that the sanctions would damage Russia-U.S. relations, and Flynn spoke with Kislyak that day, urging Russia to only respond in a "reciprocal" manner to the sanctions and not escalate.
-Flynn conferred with incoming deputy national security adviser K.T.
-McFarland both before and after calling Kislyak, and McFarland informed other Trump transition team members.
-On December 31, Kislyak called Flynn, informing him that Putin had not retaliated because Putin had accepted Flynn's request.
+On 29 December, President Obama announced that in response to the Russian government's interference in the 2016 U.S. presidential campaign, the United States would take retaliatory measures, including the expulsion of 35 suspected Russian intelligence agents.
+Trump and his transition team feared that the sanctions would damage Russia–U.S. relations, and Flynn spoke with Kislyak that day, urging Russia to only respond in a "reciprocal" manner to the sanctions and not escalate.
+Flynn conferred with incoming deputy national security adviser K. T. McFarland both before and after calling Kislyak, and McFarland informed other Trump transition team members.
+On 31 December, Kislyak called Flynn, informing him that Putin had not retaliated because the Russian president had accepted Flynn's request.
 The Obama administration was astonished by Russia's decision not to retaliate.
-U.S. intelligence agencies routinely monitor Kislyak's calls, and Obama administration officials discovered on January2 that Flynn had spoken to Kislyak multiple times during the previous few days.
+U.S. intelligence agencies routinely monitor Kislyak's calls, and Obama administration officials discovered on 2 January that Flynn had spoken to Kislyak multiple times during the previous few days.